Evidence & safety

 What to do next

-For "Why comfort checks should be explained with careful limits", choose one low-pressure action: pause when pressure, pain, or irritation appears.
-Use the related Orena guide for "Why comfort checks should be explained with careful limits" when you want app support for that action.
-The useful signal for "Why comfort checks should be explained with careful limits" is whether the reader can use the same routine long enough to learn from it with less uncertainty.
+For "Careful limit: comfort checks", choose one low-pressure action: pause when pressure, pain, or irritation appears.
+Use the related Orena guide for "Careful limit: comfort checks" when you want app support for that action.
+The useful signal for "Careful limit: comfort checks" is whether the reader can use the same routine long enough to learn from it with less uncertainty.

 Evidence boundary